OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ## Introduction

-This page gives an example of how the data formats are used to describe an infrastructure (and rolling stocks and schedules) in *OSRD*.
+This page gives an example of how the data formats are used to describe an infrastructure in *OSRD*.

 For this purpose, let's take as an example the following toy infrastructure: